New Student FAQS

 What's my new mailing address?

 Every Porter resident has a mailbox assignment at the Porter Student Mail Center.
-Your mailbox number and combination will be included in your registration packet, which you will receive upon move-in.
+Your mailbox number and combination will be sent to your campus email prior to your move-in.
 In order to avoid delays in mail delivery service, please follow the format below for your current school address.
 Please avoid deviating from this format, as it will result in delays.
 Your mailing address at Porter will be:

 Your First and Last Name